-In order to support our liquidity in response to the rapidly growing COVID-19 outbreak, on March 27, 2020, we increased borrowings under our \$140.0 million prior credit facility to \$124.3 million.
-On March 30, 2020, we exercised the accordion feature under that facility and drew down additional amounts under the prior credit facility that resulted in long-term revolving credit borrowings of \$143.3 million as of March 31, 2020, our highest borrowing level.
-As a result of improved profitability and positive operating cash flow from increased consumer demand related to the COVID-19 pandemic, we paid our long-term revolving credit borrowings down to zero and we had letter of credit commitments of \$1.1 million and \$2.6 million outstanding as of April 4, 2021 and January 3, 2021, respectively, compared with borrowings of \$124.3 million and letter of credit commitments of \$0.7 million as of March 29, 2020.
-Total remaining borrowing availability, after subtracting letters of credit, was \$148.9 million and \$162.4 million as of April 4, 2021 and January 3, 2021, respectively, compared with \$15.0 million as of March 29, 2020.
+In order to support our liquidity in response to the rapidly growing COVID-19 outbreak, in March 2020 we exercised the accordion feature under our \$140.0 million prior credit facility and drew down additional amounts under that facility that resulted in long-term revolving credit borrowings of \$143.3 million as of March 31, 2020, our highest borrowing level.
+As a result of improved profitability and positive operating cash flow from increased consumer demand related to the COVID-19 pandemic, we paid our long-term revolving credit borrowings down to zero and we had letter of credit commitments of \$1.1 million and \$2.6 million outstanding as of July 4, 2021 and January 3, 2021, respectively, compared with borrowings of \$35.0 million and letter of credit commitments of \$4.7 million as of June 28, 2020.
+Total remaining borrowing availability, after subtracting letters of credit, was \$148.9 million and \$162.4 million as of July 4, 2021 and January 3, 2021, respectively, compared with \$125.3 million as of June 28, 2020.

 Future Capital Requirements.
-We had cash and cash equivalents on hand of \$100.1 million as of April 4, 2021.
+We had cash and cash equivalents on hand of \$118.9 million as of July 4, 2021.
 As a response to the COVID-19 pandemic, we initially suspended capital spending in the first half of fiscal 2020 but have since resumed our planned capital spending through the remainder of fiscal 2020 and for fiscal 2021.
-We expect capital expenditures for fiscal 2021, excluding non-cash acquisitions, to range from approximately \$12.0 million to \$16.0 million primarily to fund the opening of new stores, store-related remodeling, distribution center investments and computer hardware and software purchases.
+We expect capital expenditures for fiscal 2021, excluding non-cash acquisitions, to range from approximately \$11.0 million to \$15.0 million primarily to fund the opening of new stores, store-related remodeling, distribution center investments and computer hardware and software purchases.
 For fiscal 2021, we anticipate opening approximately five new stores and closing two stores.

 We have historically paid quarterly cash dividends, subject to declaration by our Board of Directors.
 In order to support our liquidity initiatives as a result of COVID-19, in the second quarter of fiscal 2020 our Board of Directors suspended our quarterly cash dividend.
-In response to the improved strength of our balance sheet, operations and cash flow generation, in the third quarter of fiscal 2020 our Board of Directors reinstated our quarterly cash dividend at the previous rate of \$0.05 per share of outstanding common stock.
-In the fourth quarter of fiscal 2020, our Board of Directors increased our cash dividend to \$0.10 per share of outstanding common stock, and in the first quarter of fiscal 2021, our Board of Directors further increased our cash dividend to \$0.15 per share of outstanding common stock.
-In the second quarter of fiscal 2021, in light of the continued strength of our balance sheet, operations and cash flow generation, our Board of Directors further increased the regular quarterly cash dividend to \$0.18 per share of outstanding common stock, which will be paid on June 15, 2021 to stockholders of record as of June 1, 2021, and also declared a special cash dividend of \$1.00 per share of outstanding common stock, which will be paid on June 1, 2021 to stockholders of record as of May 17, 2021.
+In response to the improved strength of our balance sheet, operations and cash flow generation, in the third quarter of fiscal 2020 our Board of Directors reinstated our quarterly cash dividend at the previous rate of \$0.05 per share of outstanding common stock and declared a cash dividend of \$0.10 per share of outstanding common stock.
+The \$0.10 cash dividend reflected our reinstated quarterly cash dividend of \$0.05 per share of outstanding common stock and because of per share of outstanding common stock for the third quarter of fiscal 2020, and also included an additional \$0.05 per share in recognition that we did not pay a dividend in the second quarter of fiscal 2021 and second quarter of fiscal 2021, our Board of Directors increased our quarterly cash dividend to \$0.10 per share of outstanding common stock and \$0.18 per share of outstanding common stock, respectively, and in the second quarter of fiscal 2021 our Board of Directors also declared a special cash dividend of \$1.00 per share of outstanding common stock.
+In the third quarter of fiscal 2021, our Board of Directors declared an increase in our quarterly cash dividend to \$0.25 per share of outstanding common stock, which will be paid on September 15, 2021 to stockholders of record as of September 1, 2021.